rclone/rclone/docs/content/faq.md

 ### Rclone gives x509: failed to load system roots and no roots provided error ###

-This means that `rclone` can't file the SSL root certificates.
+This means that `rclone` can't find the SSL root certificates.
 Likely you are running `rclone` on a NAS with a cut-down Linux OS, or possibly on Solaris.